Katikonst/thesis-lgd-climate-risk/README.md

-It took a lot of trial, error, and persistence, but in the end the process helped me grow as an independent problem-solver and led to the proposal of a stress-testing framework that I believe could be useful for Greek banks.
+It took a lot of trial, error, and persistence, but in the end the process helped me grow as an independent problem-solver and led to the proposal of a stress-testing framework that I believe could open the path to integrate natural risks in Greek banks' portfolios.
 This is my final work for the time being.